Land your dream job as

 The difference between a nanny and a babysitter is that a babysitter typically provides short-term services that involve caring for a child for a few hours.
 Consequently, they may work with multiple families on a regular basis.

-In contrast, nannies usually live inside the home with the family on a long-term basis and provide bespoke childcare only to that family.
-These professionals typically have multiple responsibilities, including managing the child’s schedule and needs.
+In contrast, nannies typically live inside the home with the family on a long-term basis and provide bespoke childcare only to that family.
+A nanny will often have more responsibility than a babysitter, including managing the child’s schedule and needs.

 Does a Nanny Clean the House?

 Because nannies provide bespoke childcare services, their responsibilities typically depend on the family’s individual needs.
-The home manager may have other staff responsible for cleaning the home or may expect the nanny to provide light cleaning during the day.
+The household manager may have other staff, like housekeepers, who are responsible for cleaning the home, or may expect the nanny to provide light cleaning during the day.

 What Is a Live-In Nanny?